 How to compare insurance for your BMW M5

-- Price.
-The cost of your premiums will vary depending on a number of factors, including the provider you choose, your deductible, your driving record and the amount of coverage you select.
+Price.
+Being able to getcheaper car insurance will vary depending on a number of factors, including the provider you choose, your deductible, your driving record and the amount of coverage you select.

 What factors affect car insurance for a BMW M5?